deepsita/P-DAC_INTERNSHIP/README.md

-o	The conventional design Spice files are in the path P-DAC_INTERNSHIP/10Bit_Potentiometeric_DAC_Conventional_Design/spicefiles/
+o	The conventional design Spice files are in the path P-DAC_INTERNSHIP/10Bit_Potentiometeric_DAC_Conventional_Design/spicefiles/ o	The new proposed design Spice files are in the path P-DAC_INTERNSHIP/ProjectDesigns/spicefiles/

 o	The libraries are given the folder P-DAC_INTERNSHIP/sky130_fd_pr/

-o	Command to execute .Spice files for pre-layout simulations
+o	Command to simulate .Spice files of conventional design

     ngspice P-DAC_INTERNSHIP/10Bit_Potentiometeric_DAC_Conventional_Design/spicefiles/<Designname.spice>

+o	Command to simulate .Spice files of new proposed design

+    ngspice P-DAC_INTERNSHIP/ProjectDesigns/spicefiles/<Designname.spice>

 ## 8.Future Works